dtbootcamp/web/zz_notes/slides-notes.md

   - one of the first days to let people mess around with "breaking" a website.
 This sounds like fun.
   - Re-introduce it later to show practical applications, for example how you can adjust your CSS styles on the fly.
   - Show the javascript console during the intro to JS days.
+- we should talk about or at least mention responsive design.

 ## Day 01: